validitylabs/HOPR-PL-Substrate/README.md

 The motivation for this mechanism is that the payment channel between a node and the next downstream node relies on the acknowledgments that this node receives from the downstream node to which it forwards the messages.
 More precisely, the settlement and therefore the payout depends on the behavior of third parties.
 As this contradicts the principle of a payment channel between exactly two parties, both nodes need to be able to settle their payment channel even when others do not acknowledge the reception of packet in time.

 Assume now that there is a set *J* that contains the indices of all packet that have not been acknowledged and the relayer only knows the corresponding values *S_i*.
-Let furter *I* be the set of all packets that have been acknowledged and the relayer knows the corresponding values *s_i*.
+Let further *I* be the set of all packets that have been acknowledged and the relayer knows the corresponding values *s_i*.
 Note that

 `sum(...s_i) * G + product(...S_j) = sum(...s_i) * G + sum(...s_j) * G = (sum(...s_i) + sum(...s_j)) * G = S`